shenzc7/Prospello/docs/VERCEL_DEPLOYMENT.md

      -H "x-cron-secret: $CRON_SECRET"
    ```
 4. Monitor Vercel logs for background jobs and API routes.
-5. Remove any demo data left in production.
+5. Remove any test data left in production.

 When each step passes, the codebase is officially production-ready on Vercel.